ShizuVoice/qna-bot/README.md

 - `shutdown` - Shuts down the bot outside the terminal.

 ### Using the bot as a test paper
+This bot can be used as a digital question paper for a pop quiz, long test, and a periodical test.

 Before using the `testpaper` command to everyone (or the students I should say), take a look at the dedicated help for the `testpaper` command by sending `tphelp` on Discord.
 In here, you need to edit the `tphelp.txt` which is located on folder `testpaper`.
 It has a reference for you to add your class subject that into the file.
 You can delete everything **but make sure to add `>>>` in the very beginning of the file**.